No Tags Found!

 I am working in a company wherein we have apprentices as per Standing Order.
 They are appointed and working in all the three shifts.

-I have following to get some clarifications :-
+I have the following clarifications to seek:

 1. Our Company has around 500 employees.
 Is there any ratio to be maintained for Apprentices?

 3. If so, the Apprentices as per our Standing orders are trainees for 1 year if they are technically qualified or trainees for 3 years if they are not technically qualified.
 Are they eligible for Minimum Wages as per Tamil Nadu Minimum Wages?
+Can I get any Government References for the ratio of apprentices a company can keep?

 From India, Coimbatore